101withgregory/subscription-tracker/README.md

 ## 📌 Overview

-Subscription Tracker API is a Node.js and Express-based backend that helps users track their subscriptions, manage billing cycles, and receive notifications.
+Subscription Tracker API is a Node.js and Express-based backend that helps users track their subscriptions, manage billing cycles, and receive notifications through a workflow.
 This API enables authentication, subscription management, email reminder.

 ## 🚀 Features